tajmone/purebasic-archives/syntax-highlighting/guidelines/tokens-list.md

 Introduction
 ============

 Creation and maintainance of PureBASIC language syntax definitons will require having access to the full list of the language’s tokens.
 Unfortunately the task at hand is not that simple: PureBASIC doesn’t provide a list these tokens in a usable format.
-Furthermore, it will be necessary to track changes in this list with each new release of the language (new toknes, renaming, and deprecation).
+Furthermore, maintaining a tokens list of this kind will require to track changes with each new release of the language (new toknes, renaming, and deprecation).

 Terminology
 ===========